Nigger Heaven: Reception

-Despite central characters who were young, cultured, and black, many early reviews of the novel "focused on the supposed 'immorality' of the novel, the naked presentation of sex and crime."
+Despite central characters who were young, cultured, and Black, many early reviews of the novel "focused on the supposed 'immorality' of the novel, the naked presentation of sex and crime."
 W. E. B. Du Bois attacked the novel in an article published in The Crisis, the official magazine of the NAACP, upon its publication.
 He later addressed the text in depth in the essay "On Carl Van Vechten's Nigger Heaven", where he called the novel "an affront to the hospitality of black folk and to the intelligence of white."

-Conversely, other prominent African-American reviews, such as that of James Weldon Johnson, which appeared in Opportunity, the official journal of the National Urban League, lauded the text.
+Conversely, other prominent reviews by African Americans lauded the text.
+Among them was that of James Weldon Johnson, which appeared in Opportunity, the official journal of the National Urban League.
 Wallace Thurman condemned both the text and the reaction to it.
-According to him, the novel wavers between sophistication and sentimentality but sentimentality regrettably wins out—however, the "sting" of the book "to certain Negroes" is also not praiseworthy.
+According to him, the novel wavers between sophistication and sentimentality, but sentimentality regrettably wins out; however, he says the "sting" of the book "to certain Negroes" is also not praiseworthy.
 Poet Langston Hughes, a friend of Van Vechten's, would go on to write poems to replace the songs used in the original manuscript and in the first printings of the text.

 Opinions of the novel also diverged along racial lines.
-Many white critics of the time had little to compare Nigger Heaven to, and viewed the novel as an enlightening, forward-minded text.
+Many white critics of the time had little to compare Nigger Heaven to and viewed the novel as an enlightening, forward-minded text.

 The controversy cast a long shadow over the reputation of its author.
 Ralph Ellison condemned both the book and the author in the 1950s.
-Historian of the Harlem Renaissance, David Levering Lewis, found the book at best quaint, but calls it a "colossal fraud", with Van Vechten's motives being a “a mixture of commercialism and patronizing sympathy.”
-Indeed, the book was successfully marketed to whites to exploit their fascination with the other side of town.
-Later biographers, Emily Bernard (who nonetheless calls the title an "open wound"), and especially Edward White are more admiring of what Van Vechten attempted to do in crossing boundaries.
+Historian of the Harlem Renaissance David Levering Lewis found the book at best quaint, but calls it a "colossal fraud", with Van Vechten's motives being a "a mixture of commercialism and patronizing sympathy".
+The book was successfully marketed to white people to help explore their fascination with the "other side of town".
+Later biographers, Emily Bernard (who nonetheless calls the title an "open wound") and especially Edward White, express more admiration for what Van Vechten attempted to do by crossing boundaries.